 THE AUTHORIZED KING JAMES VERSION (London [actually published in Amsterdam -- sk], 1672), with the NOTES from the GENEVA BIBLE is an example of a publication that improves on the previous editions/printings.
 "So popular was the GENEVA BIBLE that between 1560 and 1644 at least 144 editions were published."
 (Marshall Foster in "The History and Impact of the GENEVA BIBLE," p. xii in the restoration)

 1. The 1599 GENEVA BIBLE text [said to be about 80 percent Tyndale translation] was replaced with The Authorized King James Version.

 2. The 1672 AKJV/GN includes an Argument for each book.

-3. Chapter Subjects are heavily edited, in some cases longer, in some cases shorter than those in the Source Document.
+3. Chapter Subjects (chapter summaries by verse number) are heavily edited, in some cases longer, in some cases shorter than those in the Source Document.

 5. Many of the errors found in the Source Document were corrected in the 1672 AKJV/GN, and it was used as authority for about 64 probable errors found in the Tolle Lege restoration.

 The 1672 AKJV/GN was also used in Colonial American, although it came on the scene 73 years after the Source Document.